hashicorp/terraform-provider-aws/website/docs/r/db_instance.html.markdown

 Low-downtime updates minimize service interruptions by performing the updates with an [RDS Blue/Green deployment][blue-green] and switching over the instances when complete.

-Low-downtime updates are only available for DB Instances using MySQL and MariaDB, as other engines are not supported by RDS Blue/Green deployemnts.
+Low-downtime updates are only available for DB Instances using MySQL and MariaDB, as other engines are not supported by RDS Blue/Green deployments.

+Backups must be enabled to use low-downtime updates.

 Enable low-downtime updates by setting `x_use_blue_green_update` to `true`.